RMITLibrary/easy_cite/markdown/chicagob.md

 - If the article/ebook/online source can only be accessed with an account login, provide the web address of the publisher's homepage or provide the database name.

-- If there are four or more authors, you may list up to ten in the reference list.
-For more than ten authors, list the first seven in the reference list, followed by et al. See further advice on multiple authors in the Multiple Author section of this guide.
+- List up to six authors in a bibliography or reference list entry; if more than six, only the first three are listed, followed by “et al.”.
+See further advice on multiple authors in the Multiple Author section of this guide.

 ###### end-subtype-content